13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 #4: Peanut Butter Blueberry Dog Cookies

-Your golden is staring at you with those eyes — you know the ones.
-The “I know you have something good” eyes.
-Mine does the same thing, and honestly it breaks me every time.
+Your golden is staring at you with those eyes.
+You know the ones that say “I know you have something good.”
+Mine does that to me too and it just about breaks my heart.

-These cookies are exactly what that moment calls for.
+These cookies are exactly what that moment is calling for.

 Peanut Butter Blueberry Dog Cookies